GISSAL/ads-b/README.md

 *Description*

 Ingests and pre-processes a single daily ADS-B data logger TSV file and returns a new daily file in CSV format.
 This tool can be operated in "batch" mode within ArcGIS Pro to process many daily ADS-B files at once.
 Tool messaging includes data regarding QA/QC results, number of unique aircraft and flights, and total execution time.
 Important preprocessing steps include:
-* Unpacking validFlags data from the ADS-B input file and removing any records with invalid latlon and altitude flags.
+* **Unpacking validFlags data from the ADS-B input file and removing any records with invalid latitude, longitude, and/or altitude flags.**
-* Removing any records with TSLC values of 1 or 2 seconds.
+* **Removes any records with Time Since Last Communication (TSLC) values equal to 0 or greater than or equal to 3 (i.e., only TSLC values of 1 or 2 are retained).**
 * Converts original Unix timestamps to Python datetime objects in UTC which are then re-scaled to integer values.
 * Calculating the time difference between sequential waypoints for each aircraft.
-* Removing  any identical waypoints based on ICAO address, time, lat, and lon values.
+* **Removes any identical waypoints in a single daily file that has the same values for ICAO address, time, latitude, and longitude.**
 * Appending a zero-based index to the ICAO Address for a new FlightID attribute field and values (e.g., ICAO_0, ICAO_1, etc).
 A new flight by the same aircraft is indicated when two sequential waypoints have a time difference exceeding the user parameter “Flight Duration Threshold” which is set to a default value of 900 seconds.
-* Removing any records where a unique FlightID has just a single recorded waypoint.
+* **Removing any records where a unique FlightID has just a single recorded waypoint.**

 ### Tool #2 - Create Waypoint and Flightline Feature Classes